Enjoy up to £485 in energy bill savings with cavity wall insulation!

 Should you insulate walls by yourself?

-While it’s true that a DIY installation can cost two to three times less than a professional, there is no doubt that the benefits provided by a certified expert installer greatly outweigh the short-term financial gain of a self-done installation.
+While it’s true that a DIY insulation installation can cost two to three times less than a professional, there is no doubt that the benefits provided by a certified expert installer greatly outweigh the short-term financial gain of a self-done installation.

 For cavity wall insulation - or the use of insulation materials like blown fibre or spray foam - DIY insulation is simply not possible and a professional is required.
 As for all other cases where you can install insulation yourself, here’s why you should still consider a professional: